-International Salary Calculator: Great tool for those movers who are thinking of settling overseas.
-Find out what your profession is worth in another country.
-With a wide range of cities, this tool provides information for most of the world.
+- Salary Expert: Salary Expert is a great tool for anyone considering a move to another country.
+Among other features, it can tell you what your profession is worth in a foreign country as well as in the U.S. With a wide range of cities, this tool provides information for most of the world.

 Cost of Living

-Sperling has the best cost of living comparison calculator, taking into account where you live now and where you want to be, your current salary and how much you'll need to earn in the new city or town in order to maintain your current lifestyle.
-It includes such necessities as food, housing, transportation and health.
+Cost of living calculators use your current salary to determine how much you would need to earn in the new city or town in order to maintain your current lifestyle.

-CNN Money has a similar tool, but without the same kind of details.
-Also, this tool is limited to a few cities in each state.
-Worth a peek jsut to compare its results to Sperling's tool.
+- Area Vibes has a similar tool to BestPlaces but without the same level of detail.
+It is worth a peek just to compare its results to those of the BestPlaces tool.

-Livability puts out their top 10 most affordable cities in the US each year, providing some great information for families who are looking for a cheaper, yet very livable place to move to.
-Livability explores what makes small-to-medium sized cities great places to live.
-Through proprietary research studies of data points, we examine topics that are important to residents and relocators alike: community, amenities, growth, diversity, education, health care, resident engagement, transportation, housing, and economy.
+Livability lists its top 10 most affordable cities in the U.S., providing some great information for families who are looking for a cheaper yet very livable place to move to.
+The focus is on small-to-medium-size cities chosen for criteria such as community, amenities, growth, diversity, education, health care, resident engagement, transportation, housing, and economy.